-You could also call it communist totalitarianism with one political party and one leader who considers himself a god and requires that the population worship him.
+You could also call it communist totalitarianism with one political party and leader who considers himself a god and requires the population to worship him.

 North Korea remains economically and culturally isolated to maintain control of its population.
 There are no human rights and no freedom.

-The Korean leader today, Kim Jong-un is an imposed god to North Koreans.
-The country isn’t really a country it’s a cult.
-Kim copied the bible and replaced himself as the savior.
+The Korean leader today, Kim Jong-un, is an imposed god on North Koreans.
+The country isn’t a country, and it’s a cult.
+Kim copied the bible and replaced himself with the savior.

-As a foreigner, you can’t speak to the population unless they are approved by the government.
+As a foreigner, you can’t speak to the population unless the government approves them.

-If you don’t have a good social status you can’t go to the capital city of Pyongyang.
-Pyongyang is a city set up like a movie set.
-It is shown to foreigners and is not like the rest of North Korea.
+If you don’t have an excellent social status, you can’t go to the capital city of Pyongyang.
+Pyongyang is a city set up like a movie set, and it is shown to foreigners and is not like the rest of North Korea.

-Over a period from the ’50s to today certain words are no longer a part of the North Korean vocabulary, it’s not just that people are afraid to say them.
-The words don’t exist.
+Over a period from the ’50s to today, certain words are no longer a part of the North Korean vocabulary, it’s not just that people are afraid to say the words, and the words don’t exist.

 Check out Yeonmi Park’s video.
-She escaped from North Korea and explains how the word love doesn’t exist.
+She escaped from North Korea and explained how the word love doesn’t exist.

 18 Indications that North Korea is in a constant state of Collapse.